aurelia/aurelia.github.io-old/docs/api/binding/index.md

   * `key?: any` - No description available.
   * `descriptor?: any` - No description available.

+* `setConnectQueueThreshold(value: number): void` - set the number of bindings that should connect immediately before resorting to queueing.
+  * `value: number` - No description available.

 * `signalBindings(name: string): void` - Signals all bindings that are associated with the specified signal name.